Prerequisites

 Forwarder Installation

-- Create a new directory to store the Chronicle forwarder configuration files:
+1. Change directory to Config to store the Chronicle Forwarder configuration files:

 Obtain the latest Docker image from Google Cloud